crossplane/crossplane/design/one-pager-controller-options-overrides.md

 Different Crossplane controllers may have very different load profile and number of managed resources.
 Consider examples in crossplane-contrib/provider-aws:

-- Recomciling route53 records is fast, but having many resources of this type may trigger AWS API throttling when all of them are reconciled with the same interval as other resources.
+- Reconciling route53 records is fast, but having many resources of this type may trigger AWS API throttling when all of them are reconciled with the same interval as other resources.
 - Reconciling EC2 instance is relatively slow, and having many managed instances can build up a long queue.